 Broadway Billboard: ‘To The Avengers of the New World’

-Dread Scott commission for the Park’s Broadway Billboard, ‘To the Avengers of the New World,’ is a thoughtful provocation to consider the impact and legacy of slave rebellions.
+Dread Scott commission for the Park’s Broadway Billboard, ‘To the Avengers of the New World,’ is a thoughtful provocation to consider the impact and legacy of rebellions by enslaved peoples.
 The work is presented in the context of the 400 Years of Inequality educational initiative – which aims to engage communities in addressing historical and contemporary racial inequalities and fighting for a more just future for all.

 On Saturday, October 12 from 12-3pm the Park will present 400 Years of Inequality: A People’s Observance For A Just Future – a free public event in recognition of the anniversary of the first Africans sold into bondage on North American soil in 1619.
 Rooted in this historical framework and reinforced by the themes of Scott’s Broadway Billboard, social-practice artist and Socrates Board Member, Shaun Leonardo, will lead a discussion oriented towards action on the topic of equality.

 Rendered starkly in black and white, Scott’s Broadway Billboard composition features a list of names – each ending in an ampersand.
 For the average viewer, “Nat Turner” is probably the most recognizable name on the list.
-Those familiar with his story may make the connection that the other individuals on the list were also slave rebellion leaders.
+Those familiar with his story may make the connection that the other individuals on the list were leaders of rebellions by enslaved peoples.
 All lived in the 18th and early 19th centuries in the United States or the Caribbean.

 The flame at the bottom right hand corner of the billboard suggests both the intensity and power of these leader’s battles against oppression and memorializes their stories.
 As a whole, Scott’s piece is aesthetically direct while avoiding pedantry and encourages a deeper understanding of the history pertaining to these figures.